martin-olivier/airgorah/README.md

 ## Legal

-⚠️ Performing attacks on WiFi networks you are not owner of is illegal in almost all countries.
-The author is not responsible for any misuse of this software.
+⚠️ Airgorah is designed to be used in testing and discovering flaws in networks you are owner of.
+Performing attacks on WiFi networks you are not owner of is illegal in almost all countries.
+I am not responsible for whatever damage you may cause by using this software.

 ## Requirements